 Obtaining and coding political texts can be difficult.
-While there are many automated content analysis methods available to researchers, there are widely acknowledged benefits to human-based coding.
 State political party platforms are an excellent data-source, but many researchers are often hesitant to use them because of the difficulty of collecting and coding the texts.
 So, I will provide as much of my coding as possible to help other researchers.

 For the time being, I am providing all of my 2012 coding in two formats: the “cleaned” platforms txt files and the corresponding coding for each sentence in each platform in Excel.
 Here, I have taken the original document and cleaned it while preserving most text features (note: the text files are a little rough, but I chose to leave the text as close as possible to the original formatting, including headings, etc.).
 Each quasi-sentence is numbered.
 The text and Excel can be directly tied to the coding in terms of issue and ideology.
 There are 25 issues (see codebook below) and a five point ideology scale (-1 conservative to 1 liberal).